hozgurde/Interactive-Agents/README.md

-# Conversational-Agent-Framework
-A Conversational Agent Framework with Multi-modal Personality Expression
+# Personality Expression using Co-speech Gesture

 # Using BVH animations on model.